ICAC Awareness for Public Officers

 ICAC regularly holds awareness sessions, workshops and seminars to assist public officers and public authorities to comply with their obligations and prevent corruption, misconduct and maladministration in public administration.

-This information and awareness seminar on 17 August 2017 will be conducted by the Commissioner himself, The Hon.
+This information and awareness seminar will be conducted by the Commissioner himself, The Hon.
 Bruce Lander QC.
 Hear the Commissioner describe the role and functions of ICAC and the OPI, and explain the reporting obligations all South Australian public officers and public authorities must follow.

 The Hon.
 Bruce Lander QC Biography: